Here’s a confession for you: even though I love them, I used to be too lazy to eat sunflower seeds. Unshelled ones, anyway.

 That’s what could happen in your garden if you let the seeds fully mature on the stalk.
-Squirrels and birds will eat them and drop a bunch on the ground, resulting in more sunflowers.
+Squirrels and birds will eat them happily and drop a bunch on the ground, resulting in volunteer sunflowers the next season.

 Maybe this is exactly what you want.
-If so, ignore me!
-But perhaps you want to harvest the kernels for yourself and control where future flowers are planted.
+If so, go for it!
+But perhaps you want to harvest all of the kernels for yourself, and control where future flowers are planted.

-And it’s easy to hang the heads to dry.
+It’s easy to clip them and then hang the heads to dry.
 Here’s how to do it:

-Go ahead and remove any leaves on the stalk, too, to get rid of any pests that might be concealing themselves.
+Go ahead and remove any leaves that remain on the stalk, to get rid of any pests that might be concealing themselves in the foliage.

-Tie two or three of the stems together with twine and hang them with the heads facing down in a shady or partially sunny area that’s dry, with good ventilation – indoors or outdoors.
+Tie two or three of stems together with twine, and hang them with the heads facing down in a shady or partially sunny area that’s dry, with good ventilation – indoors or outdoors.
 A barn or shed works well for this.